makinacorpus/DbToolsBundle/docs/content/getting-started/flavors.md

 with [composer](https://getcomposer.org).

-After the [installation](/getting-started/installation), a binary will be available in your `vendor` directory : `vendor/bin/db-tools`.
+After the [installation](/getting-started/installation), a binary will be available in your `vendor` directory: `vendor/bin/db-tools`.

 With the standalone edition, a minimum configuration is needed to tell the system where to find the database(s) you want to manage.

 ## Symfony

-*DbToolsBundle* was, in its first version, a tools for Symfony developpers only.
+*DbToolsBundle* was, in its first version, a tools for Symfony developers only.
 The library can still be fully integrated into any Symfony project via its dedicated bridge.

 After you installed the bundle: